 Standard electrical supply (110/240 V, 50/60 Hz, single phase 15 A), Internet connection, magnetic block holding, low noise operation and reliable industrial laser.

 Allows for detailed and high resolution features (no chipping of thin edges), not possible with traditional milling.

 The Lasermill can be reconfigured remotely via software enhancements to perform additional functions and to process new materials as they become available.

 A Revolution in Dental Production Technology

-Using a touch screen, the user simply selects the file corresponding to the restoration to be made from a network directory, inserts a block mounted on a magnetic holder into the machine, and initiates the fully automatic laser milling process.
-The user can be prompted remotely once the milling operation is complete to retrieve the finished restoration.
+Using a touch screen, the file corresponding to the restoration to be made is chosen from a network directory.
+A block is then inserted and mounted on a magnetic holder, and the fully-automatic laser milling process is initiated.
+A remote prompt is available to alert the user the milling operation is complete.